 - Who has to pay it?

-- What about transfers and gifts given before death?
+- Transfers and gifts given before death?

 - What if you want to leave your home to your family?

-- What are the Inheritance Tax rates?
+- Inheritance Tax rates?

 What is Inheritance Tax?